 Federated States of Micronesia

 Federated States of Micronesia (FSM) is an atoll state located in the Pacific sub-region of Micronesia.
-With a GDP of $427 million, FSM is the seventh-largest economy in the Pacific, accounting for 1.1% of regional GDP.
-FSM has a population of 114,000 (2022), resulting in a GDP per capita of $3,700, ranking tenth in the Pacific.
-While FSM is categorised as a microstate, its Exclusive Economic Zone (EEZ) covers 2.99 million square kilometres, the 14th-largest globally, and is comparable in size to the EEZ of Mexico.
+With a GDP of $442 million, FSM is the seventh-largest economy in the Pacific Islands, accounting for 1% of regional GDP.
+FSM has a population of 113,000, resulting in a GDP per capita of $3,919 — the fourth-lowest in the Pacific.
+While FSM is categorised as a microstate, its exclusive economic zone (EEZ) spans 2.9 million square kilometres, the 14th-largest globally, comparable in size to the EEZ of Mexico.

-FSM has the fourth-highest Official Development Assistance (ODA) to Gross National Income (GNI) ratio in the Pacific Islands region, with aid accounting for 31% of national income.
-In a global context, FSM remains among the most aid-reliant countries in the world, ranking fourth among 127 developing countries for its ODA/GNI ratio.
+FSM has the fourth-largest official development assistance (ODA) to gross domestic product (GDP) ratio in the Pacific Islands region, with aid accounting for 34% of GDP.
+In a global context, FSM remains among the most aid-reliant countries in the world, with its aid as a share of GDP ranking fifth among 125 developing countries.
 FSM’s government development agenda is focused on improvements to the country’s human capital and infrastructure.
-At 0.634, FSM’s Human Development Index score ranks 135th out of 193 ranked countries.
+At 0.615, FSM’s Human Development Index score ranks 149th out of 193 ranked countries.

-Between 2008 and 2022, annual Official Development Finance (ODF) disbursements to FSM — including grants, loans, and other forms of assistance — averaged $157 million.
-Less than 3% of the development finance received by FSM between 2008 and 2022 came in the form of loans.
+Between 2008 and 2023, annual official development finance (ODF) disbursements to FSM — including grants, loans, and other forms of assistance — averaged $162 million.
+Less than 3% of the development finance received by FSM in this period came in the form of loans.

 • Grant